Intrinsic Mirror Symmetry: Construction of the invariants

-\begin{remark} While the morphism of log stacks defined in the above proposition is not unique, as there may be many choices of lifting to a log morphism, the key invariants $N^{A}_{pqr}$ defined below can be seen to be independent of this choice by Theorem \ref{thm:NW equals N}.
+\begin{remark} The morphism of log stacks defined in the above proposition is not unique.
+Indeed, any such morphism can be composed with a log automorphism of an open neighbourhood of $z\times B\GG_m$.
+However, the key invariants $N^{A}_{pqr}$ defined below can be seen to be independent of this choice by Theorem \ref{thm:NW equals N}.
 Further, a priori these invariants depend on the choice of $z$, but again Theorem \ref{thm:NW equals N} demonstrates the independence on this choice. \end{remark}

+We are now ready to define the fundamental moduli spaces which yield the structure constants of our ring.

 \begin{definition} We define

 where the morphisms $\foM^{\ev}(\shX,\beta)\rightarrow\scrP(X,r)$, $\foM(\shX,\beta)\rightarrow\scrP(\shX,r)$ are the evaluation maps $\ev_{\shX}$ at $x_{\out}$ defined in Lemma~\ref{lem:evaluation diagrams}, the morphism $B\GG_m^{\dagger}\rightarrow\scrP(X,r)$ in the first line is that given in Proposition~\ref{prop: BGm morphism}, and the morphism $B\GG_m^{\dagger}\rightarrow \scrP(\shX,r)$ in the second line is the composed morphism $B\GG_m^{\dagger}\rightarrow \scrP(X,r) \rightarrow\scrP(\shX,r)$.
 The equality follows from Lemma~\ref{lem:evaluation diagrams}.
 We also similarly set